 Common Health Problems for Beagles

-Beagles, like many other dog breeds, can develop a variety of health problems.
+Beagles, like many other dog breeds, can get sick.

-Here are some of the most common health problems affecting Beatles:
+This list highlights some of the common health problems affecting Beagles:

 - Hip Dysplasia: Hip dysplasia affects about 18% of Beagles, which is quite high for dogs of this size.
 It is an extremely painful condition and can lead to immobility and lameness.